NikolaMX/Mini-Patch/Proto-patch.md

-- Naval fab - EXPERIMENTAL - DONE
+- Naval fab - DONE
-`max_health` increased from 100 to 150 - FERRET DOESNT LIKE HP
+`max_health` increased from 100 to 150
 `move_speed` increased from 10 to 12
 `turn_speed` increased from 90 to 120

-- Piranha - EXPERIMENTAL - DONE
+- Piranha - DONE
 `move_speed` decreased from 20 to 18
 `max_health` decreased from 175 to 150
 projectile `lifetime` decreased from 3 to 1.5 s